microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 ```

-If the ray intersects the geometry, the test calculates the time of the hit as well as a surface normal in local space.
-The shader then converts the normal to world space and passes it to ReportHit(), which either accepts or rejects the hit.
+If the ray intersects the geometry, the test returns true with the time of the hit as well as a corresponding surface normal in the local space.
+The shader then needs to transform the normal to world space and pass it to *ReportHit()*, which either accepts or rejects the hit.
 ```c
     ...
     if (RayAnalyticGeometryIntersectionTest(localRay, primitiveType, thit, attr))